leoneljdias/leoneljdias/README.md

 # Hi!
 I'm Leonel Dias

-I am a software engineer who loves making great web experiences.
-I focus on web mapping, GIS, and spatial technologies to improve smart port solutions.
-Currently, I am working on Location-Based Web Apps at 3Maps.
-I have worked on projects like 3Maps, 3Shorex, 3NavPlanning, and 3Park, always trying to push the limits of what is possible.
+I’m a software engineer who loves creating great web experiences.
+I work with web mapping, Geographic Information Systems (GIS), and spatial technologies.
+My main goal is to improve smart port solutions.
+I enjoy solving problems and finding new ways to use technology to make things better.
+I’m always excited to take on new challenges and work on projects that make a difference.

 I created [Geoglify](https://geoglify.com/) to find creative ways to show geographic data.
 Geoglify is not just a project—it's a journey into exploring new ideas in geospatial technology.
 I am always learning new technologies like Laravel, Vue.js, Nuxt.js, Node.js, PostgreSQL, MongoDB, DeckGL, Leaflet, MapTalks, MapLibre, and more.
 I love learning and keep adding new tools to my skills.